amarula/dyndesign/docs/class_builder.md

 In the above example:

-- the first positional argument "a" of `__init__` is passed to the constructor of component "A" and is filtered out when component "B" is initialized;
+- the first positional argument "a" of `__init__` is passed to the constructor of component "A" and is filtered out when component "B" is initialized, since it is required only by "A";
-- the second positional argument "b" of `__init__` is filtered out when initializing both components "A" and "B";
+- the second positional argument "b" of `__init__` is filtered out when initializing both components "A" and "B", since neither "A" nor "B" require it;
 - the keyword argument "kw1" is used to initialize "A", based on the name matching; and
 - the keyword argument "kw2" is used to initialize "B".